 Grand Canyon Rafting

-The Grand Canyon National Park services list rafting and hiking as top things to do along with tours and ATVs/ Additional things include camping and horseback riding.
-Advantage Grand Canyon's rafting tours are an endless scenic wonder that is rich in Native American history and loaded with adventure and fun.
+The Grand Canyon National Park services list rafting and hiking as top things to do along with tours and ATVs.
+Additional things include camping and horseback riding.
+Advantage Grand Canyon's listed rafting tours are an endless scenic wonder that is rich in Native American history and loaded with adventure and fun.
 They are once-in-a-lifetime experiences.
 There is nothing like exploring the Grand Canyon by river.

 You discover paradisiacal side canyons and hidden waterfalls.
 There are areas of the Grand Canyon National Park that are only accessible by river.
 As you lie under the blanket of stars every night on a Grand Canyon rafting vacation, you listen to mighty Colorado River sounds.
 Watch as the morning sun casts a glow through the Canyon's towering walls.
 Discover the exciting rush provided by the legendary whitewater of the Colorado River.